Simret101/Simret101/README.md

 ###

-<p align="left">My name is Simret Belete and I'm a Full-Stack Developer from Ethiopia.</p>
+<p align="left">My name is Simret Belete and I'm a Backend Developer from Ethiopia.</p>

 ###